10 Effortless Micro Habits That Will Transform How You Look & Feel

 A bowl of apples on a table.

 Your phone’s blue light and constant notifications disrupt sleep quality, increase stress, and even contribute to morning grogginess.
-Giving yourself a 30-minute buffer before bed and after waking up helps you start and end the day more calmly and mindfully.
+Giving yourself a 30-minute buffer before bed (and after waking up) helps you start (and end) the day more calmly and mindfully.

 To make this habit easy, charge your phone in another room overnight or use an old-fashioned alarm clock instead of your phone’s alarm.